-Stefanie Gregware, MA, LMHC is the Director of Clinical Services at the Bridge of Central Massachusetts.
+Stefanie Gregware, MA, LMHC is the Director of Clinical Services at Open Sky Community Services.
 In this capacity, she oversees clinical services agency wide.
-She is trained in all evidence-based practice models The Bridge provides and supervises each clinical team ensuring fidelity, outcome measurement, training, supervision, and development of self-sufficient practices.
+She is trained in all evidence-based practice models Open Sky provides and supervises each clinical team ensuring fidelity, outcome measurement, training, supervision, and development of self-sufficient practices.

 Ms. Gregware has also co-facilitated a 2-day course on Recovery Oriented Cognitive Therapy.
 This workshop was created under the supervision of Aaron Brinen, Ph.D., at the Beck Institute.

-Andrea Wolloff, MA, LMHC is the Director of CBT Services at The Bridge of Central Massachusetts where she trains and supervises clinicians and provides Cognitive Behavioral treatment for individuals.
+Andrea Wolloff, MA, LMHC is the Director of Evidenced-Based Practices at Open Sky Community Services where she trains and supervises clinicians and provides Cognitive Behavioral treatment for individuals.
 In this capacity, Ms. Wolloff directs the Cognitive Restructuring for PTSD treatment team.
 She provides training and direct supervision to clinicians including providing fidelity assessments of audio recorded sessions for new CR clinicians.
 In 2014, Ms. Wolloff and her team were awarded the Association for Behavioral Health’s Excellence in Outcomes award for their strong outcomes in CR for PTSD.

 Ms. Wolloff received her Master’s Degree in Counseling Psychology from Assumption College.
 She also received additional certifications in CBT for children and families and general CBT from The Aaron T. Beck Institute for Cognitive Studies at Assumption College.
 Ms. Wolloff received advanced training and consultation in Recovery Oriented CBT for Schizophrenia through the Beck Institute and the University of Pennsylvania.